 Rice didn't dominate this matchup like he did against just about everybody, which shows how good Sanders was, but he was still great in these games.
 Over the 10 games they played against each other, Rice averaged about six catches for 105 yards and a touchdown.
 That is actually much better than his averages over not only his career, but also his career in San Francisco without the last few years in Oakland and Seattle.

-So even though I think it is tough to only choose one with how great of football players they both were, Jerry Rice won this battle between the best player at their positions in pro football history.
+So even though it's tough to choose between two legends, Jerry Rice won this battle between the best player at their positions.